top of page

 1. Evergreen Foliage: Escallonia hedges offer year-round greenery, providing privacy and a lush backdrop for your garden throughout all seasons, even in winter when other plants might lose their leaves.

-2. Attractive Flowers: These hedges produce clusters of beautiful, fragrant pink, red, or white flowers from late spring to early autumn, adding aesthetic value and a splash of color to your landscape.
+2. Attractive Flowers: These hedges produce clusters of beautiful, fragrant pink, red, or white flowers from late spring to early autumn, adding aesthetic value and a splash of colour to your landscape.

 3. Fast-Growing and Dense: Escallonia hedges grow quickly, forming a thick, bushy barrier in a relatively short amount of time, making them ideal for privacy screens or windbreaks.